ShivanKaul/star-spec/draft-dss-star.md

 <Bytes containing a Report>
 ~~~

-This message is encapsulated using OHTTP and sent to the Anonymizing Server.
-Upon receipt,
+This message is sent to the Aggregation Server through the Anonymizing Proxy.
+See {{proxy-options}}
-the Aggregation Server replies with a 200 OK status code, or an appropriate 4xx error code,
-in an encapsulated response to the client.
+for different types of proxy options.

 ## Aggregation Phase